Six Australian hops that make IPAs truly stand out

-Recently, the HAAS® HopCast™ caught up with Owen Johnston, Head of Sales and Marketing for HPA (Hop Products Australia), who was able to take a break from the Australian hop harvest to talk with Roy Johnson, National Sales Manager for John I. Haas.
+The HAAS® HopCast™ caught up with Owen Johnston at Hop Products Australia, who was able to take a break from the Australian hop harvest to talk with us.
+Read excerpts from their conversation.

 If you want to learn more about some of the incredible—and often underrated—flavor and aroma hops coming out of Victoria and Tasmania, be sure to listen to the full HopCast on Soundcloud now.

 And why not join the HPA Team for the 2021 Australian Hop Harvest, currently in progress.
 HPA is inviting brewers around the world to join their virtual events.
 Get to know the HPA team, tour the farms, get technical advice, and join the beer banter in real-time.
 Sign up for live events or watch the videos to get caught up on what’s going on Down Under.